 11. Term used in this Part

-In this Part “the Commonwealth adjacent area” means the adjacent area in respect of Western Australia determined in accordance with section 5A of the Commonwealth Act.
+In this Part the Commonwealth adjacent area means the adjacent area in respect of Western Australia determined in accordance with section 5A of the Commonwealth Act.

 [Section 11 amended by No. 13 of 2005 s.
 35.]